 This Super Bowl Snack Stadium is full of tasty treats and so impressive that will make your football party the hit of the neighborhood, and it is easy to make too.

 My stadium consists of slanted “stands” filled with snacks that surround a field made from salsa.
 To make the stands we used the cardboard soda boxes from the soda I bought for the party, which is a great way to use what you already have.
 These stands are light and portable and large enough to hold lots and lots of yummy snacks for a huge football party.

-My 16 year old son is excited about the idea of throwing a big themed football party this year, so we worked together to create our stadium.
-To make the stands we carefully cut each 12 pack of soda in half, along the handle line, and removed the soda from inside.
+My teenage son is excited about the idea of throwing a big, themed football party this year, so we worked together to create our stadium.
+To make the stands I used 12 packs of soda that I bought for the party.

 Then we measured and drew a horizontal line 3 inches up from the bottom on the front of each soda pack.
-Next I drew diagonal lines on the sides of the pack from the top down to the horizontal line, and cut along the lines.
+Next, I drew diagonal lines on the sides of the pack from the top down to the horizontal line, and cut along the lines.

 Once we repeated this with all the soda we had 12 stands, plenty for holding all our snacks.

 I used packing tape to tape the soda packs together, taping 4 halves for each side and 2 halves for the end zones.
 This keeps them together, but makes them small enough to move around and fill.